 This is my first post in the second year of blogging.
 On this first anniversary I thank WordPress team for their fantastic support, readers & fellow bloggers for their amazing encouragement and my family, relatives & friends for their kind cooperation, invaluable assistance & honest reviews.
 I also thank Lord Ganesh by posting the most appropriate recipe, a recipe for Modhagam that we usually offer to Him.
 In this process of sharing our family recipes in here for the past one year, I have been learning much more than what I learnt through the years of my cooking experience. 🙂 And now I am so glad to share a new method that I found very helpful for making soft silky dough for modhagam.

-Modhagam is a sweet or savory steamed dumpling similar to Chinese momos that we make on Ganesh Chathurthi.
+Modhagam is a sweet or savory steamed dumpling similar that we make on Ganesh Chathurthi.
 I still remember those melt-in-mouth modhagams prepared by my childhood friend’s grandmother on chathurthi thithi every month.